-The folks at Black Mass Effects, out of Salem, MA, describe their debut pedal, named The First Herald, as a device that “does not reinvent the wheel, but reinforces it” and also “not death itself, but a definitive statement reminding you that the end, great and terrible, is on its way.”
+The folks at Black Mass Effects, out of Salem, MA, describe their debut pedal, named The First Herald and recently redesigned to fit in a compact case, as a device that “does not reinvent the wheel, but reinforces it” and also “not death itself, but a definitive statement reminding you that the end, great and terrible, is on its way.”

 This is an extremely versatile Fuzz voiced – as you may have guessed – for metal guitarists flirting with the abyss of despair.
 It features a separate Boost circuit that can be placed before or after the fuzz.
 A Scoop knob lets you boost or cut those crucial mid frequencies that define tone and musical genre.